hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/realtime-feed/3-sync-todos.md

 +    }""";
 ```

-Now, whenever we  navigate to feeds tab we want current todos and on pressing new notification we want to add new todos in existing list and also on tap of load more we want to fetch older todos.
+Now, whenever we navigate to feeds tab, we want current todos and on pressing new notification, we want to add new todos in existing list and also on tap of load more, we want to fetch older todos.

 Let's update our code accordingly step by step

 First let's fetch current todos and new notification todos.

 ```dart
         Subscription(
           "fetchNewNotification",